starwarsfan/shadow-control/README.md

 ### Shadow settings

-The following options are available with two flavors for each configuration: Once as a static configuration and once as entity configuration.
+The following options are available with two flavors for each configuration: Once as a static configuration and once as an entity configuration.
 If you need to configure something without the possibility to change that value on demand, you should use the static configuration entry.
 If you need to modify something on demand, use the entity configuration and choose the corresponding entity, which holds the required value.
 If you change the used entity, it will be taken into account within the next execution of the integration instance.

 #### Shadow control enabled
 `shadow_control_enabled_static` / `shadow_control_enabled_entity`